tokend/knowledge-base/features/sys_requirements.md

 # System Requirements

 TokenD is a highly modular system built using the microservices architecture.
-Such approach used on top of FBA ensures high level of scalability and fault tolerance.
+Such an approach used on top of FBA ensures high level of scalability and fault tolerance.
 The table below specifies software and hardware requirements for the TokenD system.

 |vCPU number|RAM(GiB)|Purpose|Required number|Additional requirements|
 |:----:|:--:|:-----:|:--:|:--:|